Muir Woods National Monument

 If you are lucky, you may also spot deer, chipmunks, skunks, river otters, and squirrels.

 Within the boundaries of Muir Woods National Monument there are six miles of hiking trails, unlike any others in the world.
-If you are up for a more aggressive hike, there are also longer trails that cross the parks in route to Mt.
+If you are up for a more aggressive hike, there are also longer trails that cross the park in route to Mt.
 Tamalpais or Stinson Beach.

 Basically, your hiking options without taking any of the spur trails, such as Fern Creek, are to follow the Redwood Creek Trail boardwalk from the Visitor Center and return via the Hillside and Bohemian Grove trails at Bridge 2 (1/2 hour loop), Bridge 3 (1 hour loop), or Bridge 4 (2 hour loop).
 The main Muir Woods trails are flat and easy walking.